ashygee/pineapple-dog/README.md

 ![calvin](https://user-images.githubusercontent.com/10384315/62173535-49662380-b2eb-11e9-866a-acc4697d4f27.png)
 # Taking care of Calvin
-Looks like you've elected to help care for Calvin, the Pineapple Dog™️!
+Hie, looks like you've elected to help care for Calvin, the Pineapple Dog™️!
 In this repo you'll find all of the information you need to best take care of him as well as some extra knowldege for knowing when he's being a little shit...zhu.

 - [About Calvin](#about-calvin)
 - [Health](#health)